Pe-8

 irregularities I found were some slight sink marks where the optional

-window openings are located and they may need a touch of filler if they
+window openings are located and they may need a touch of filler if

 don't get cut out.
 The parts are virtually flash free with only a hint